ubco-cmps/data550_course/class/project2.md

 - [data.world](https://data.world/) (requires free account)
 - [kaggle](https://www.kaggle.com/datasets?license=cc)

-**IMPORTANT: I strongly suggest you spend a bit of effort choosing a good dataset and interesting research questions as these mini-projects will likely be the basis of your DATA 551 and 552 project next block!**
+**IMPORTANT: I strongly suggest you spend a bit of effort choosing a good dataset and interesting research questions as these mini-projects will likely be the basis of your DATA 551 project next block!**

 Requirements for the EDA: